Set up compliance boundaries for eDiscovery investigations in Office 365

 The final step is to create a eDiscovery case in the Security & Compliance Center and then add the role group that you created in Step 3 as a member of the case.
 This results in two important characteristics of using compliance boundaries:

 Only members of the role group added to the case will be able to see and access the case in the Security & Compliance Center.
 For example, if the Fourth Coffee Investigators role group is the only member of a case, then members of the Fourth Coffee eDiscovery Managers role group (or members of any other role group) won't be able to see or access the case.

 When a member of the role group assigned to a case runs a search associated with the case, they will only be able to search the content locations within their agency (which is defined by the search permissions filter that you created in Step 4.)

-Go to the eDiscovery page in the Security & Compliance Center and create a new case.
+Go to the eDiscovery page in the Security & Compliance Center and create a case.

-In the Manage this case flyout page, under Mange role groups, click Add.
+In the Manage this case flyout page, under Manage role groups, click Add.

 In the list of role groups, select one of the role groups that you created in Step 3, and click Add.